 (Redirected from Game editors)Jump to navigation Jump to search

 - TFTD Extender for the Windows edition of Terror From the Deep.
-It provides a many of the same enhancements as UFO Extender, while correcting many of the problems and offering new options for gameplay specific to this game.
+It provides many of the same enhancements as UFO Extender while correcting many of the problems and offering new options for gameplay specific to this game.
 (Developed by Tycho from Seb76's UFOloader)

 - OpenXcom is an open source clone/reverse engineered engine for UFO (TFTD support is in beta).
 Like the CE version, it completely bypasses the need for DOSBox by providing a native executable.
-Unlike the CE version though, it also provides support for Mac and Linux systems in addition to fixing all the bugs and limitations of the original game.
-OpenXcom has it's own mod site for mods specific to it available here.
+Unlike the CE version, though, it also provides support for Mac and Linux systems in addition to fixing all the bugs and limitations of the original game.
+OpenXcom has its own site for mods specific to it, available here.

 - XCOMHack and other tools by Chris Voss (Hatfarm).
-XComHack is a VB program that can edit soldiers, bases, craft, diplomacy and global factors such as money.
-Pretty much everything that ClarkWehyr can do and easy to use.
+XComHack is a program that can edit soldiers, bases, craft, diplomacy and global factors such as money – pretty much everything that ClarkWehyr can do and easy to use.
 It is a Visual Basic Forms application and the source code is available to extend.
 This is probably the easiest to use saved game editor, as it uses a standard GUI familiar to most people.
 The TFTD version does not have as many features as the UFO version.
-There are also some more powerful utilities available here to edit & patch the UFO executable - UFO Mod and Patch Maker.
+There are also some more powerful utilities available here to edit and patch the UFO executable – UFO Mod and Patch Maker.

 - SDump XcomUtil also includes a utility called SDump.
-This is a hex dumper / patcher that is configured for XCom.
-Very technical and old skool but very powerful.
+This is a hex dumper/patcher that is configured for XCom.
+Very technical and old school but very powerful.
 Use with care and read the manual first.
-Probably only usable by old skool programmers.
-For many patches (eg craft, tank, weapon and alien stats) it will be easier just to modify the xcomutil.cfg file.
+Probably only usable by old school programmers.
+For many patches (eg craft, tank, weapon and alien stats), it will be easier just to modify the xcomutil.cfg file.

-- There's at least one editor that allows you to change the weapons: XComEd.
+- There's at least one editor that allows you to edit weapons: XComEd.

 You can find many more X-COM game editors, cheats and mods over at StrategyCore's Files Section.

 - UE (Link Broken!)
 Matt Mullen's UE editor, just for editing bases and money.
-A very simple DOS character mode "GUI".
+Has a very simple DOS character mode GUI.
 This also comes with source code and is written (nicely) in C. Nice.

 - UFO Classes (by Necuno) lets you manage the selection, deployment and training of soldiers via a concept of classes and levels, rather than having to micromanage soldiers based on all their specific stats.
 Works only with EU, not TFTD.

-- SuperMen is a simple utility that turns your soldiers to, well, supermen.
+- SuperMen is a simple utility that turns your soldiers into, well, supermen.

 - World.DAT editor (by Volutar) is a tool for viewing and editing of WORLD.DAT globe data (just visual poly mesh + terrain types).

-- BaseFixer (by Spike) is a python script that can fix x-com EU's various radar & paying for dirt bugs.
-Although it has been largely obsoleted by UFO Extender and doesn't work on TFTD, it has the advantage of being usable on the DOS version of UFO.
+- BaseFixer (by Spike) is a python script that can fix EU's various radar and paying for dirt bugs.
+Although it has been largely obviated by UFO Extender and doesn't work on TFTD, it has the advantage of being usable on the DOS version of UFO.
 It requires a modified linker for use with XcomUtil versions beyond 9.6, available here.

 - XCOMSHEL is a front end for XcomUtil created by Martin Ptacek of the Czech Republic.
 Compatibility with XcomUtil 9.7+ unconfirmed.

-- MCD editor (by Volutar) is a tool for viewing and editing of the terrain tilesets (MCD+PCK).
+- MCD editor (by Volutar) is a tool for viewing and editing of terrain tilesets (MCD+PCK).

 - StructLook - Structured Files Viewer by SEN. Ancient (last v.4.30 shareware/nagware from 1999, runs fine in DOS Box) tool.
-Very powerful - you can have arbitrarily defined bitfields, offsets relative to the end of a variable-sized table of offsets, etc...
-Also limited, mainly due to restrictions DOS imposed on all the buffers it needs, and the tiny DOS console.
+Very powerful – you can have arbitrarily defined bitfields, offsets relative to the end of a variable-sized table of offsets, etc. Also limited, mainly due to restrictions DOS imposes on all the buffers it needs, and the tiny DOS console.